corda/corda/docs/source/serialization-enum-evolution.rst

    .. sourcecode:: kotlin

         // The current state of the class.
-All values will deserialise as themselves enum class Example {
+All values will deserialize as themselves enum class Example {
             A, B, C, D, E
         }